buraksekili/tyk-docs/tyk-docs/content/shared/mdcb-config.md

 EV: <b>TYK_MDCB_STORAGE_REDISSSLINSECURESKIPVERIFY</b><br />
 Type: `bool`<br />

-Allows usage of self-signed certificates when connecting to an encrypted Redis database.
+Allows the use of self-signed certificates when connecting to an encrypted Redis database.

 ### analytics
-configuration of the store of analytics
+The configuration of your analytics stores

 ### analytics.mongo_url
 EV: <b>TYK_MDCB_ANALYTICSCONFIG_MONGOURL</b><br />